-It’s September, which means we can officially get excited about fall!
+It’s October, which means we can officially get excited about fall!
 I love the cooler weather, the beautiful leaves, and the traditions of autumn!
 This season is also perfect for outdoor adventures and indoor crafts.
-If you’re looking for an easy, fun indoor craft that takes some inspiration from nature, this paper bag pumpkin craft is a perfect fit.
+If you’re looking for an easy, fun indoor craft that takes some inspiration from nature, this pumpkin paper bag craft is a perfect fit.

 After you take a look at this craft, if you want even more pumpkin fun, scroll to the bottom of this article.
 There you’ll find information about an All About Pumpkins unit study and a recipe for Creamy Pumpkin Soup!

 I love that this craft is fairly simple yet comes out looking really nice.
 All ages should be able to participate in making these paper bag pumpkins, and you may even have everything you need at home to make them!
 The finished product makes a simple but elegant autumn decoration to grace your entryway or dining room table.

 What You’ll Need for the Pumpkin Paper Bag Craft:

 How to Make the Pumpkin Paper Bag Craft:

 If you are like me, you have a drawer in your kitchen dedicated to plastic grocery bags.
 We all end up with more of them than we know what to do with, and it’s wasteful to just throw them away.
 This pumpkin paper bag craft gives you a chance to recycle some plastic grocery bags and put them to good use!

 To start making your decorative pumpkin paper bag craft, open a brown paper bag and stuff it about halfway full with clean, plastic shopping bags.
 Twist the top of the paper bag tightly to close and form the stem of the pumpkin.
 Kids of all ages, even toddlers, will enjoy helping with this step!